platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 # Tools for Good Modeling Software Practise

-The tools used here can roughly be categorized as version control, source code management system, licensing, documentation, packaging, good code, archiving and maintenance, and publication.
+The tools described here can roughly be categorized as version control, source code management system, licensing, documentation, packaging, good code, archiving and maintenance, and publication.

 <!-- Todo structue below sections under these (or other ) headings -->